An energetic and dynamic celebration of rhythm and lyrics.

-After cutting his teeth in the North Dakota music scene playing with bands like Tigirlily, Hex Radio, and Blind Mice (winning a North Dakota Music Award at age 14), Ian moved to the Asheville, NC area, where he quickly developed a devoted following.
+After establishing himself in North Dakota fronting his own band and playing with others like Tigirlily (winning a North Dakota Music Award at age 14), Ian moved to the Asheville, NC area, where he developed a devoted following.
 His first album, Quietly Making Noise, was followed in 2016 by Cry About It, a dark pop-rock tour de force that juxtaposes infectious hooks and complex arrangements with raw, real-life lyrics that engage with the psyche’s shadowy side.
-The video for “Dancing Children,” one of the two vanguard singles from Cry About It, recently won top honors at the 2017 Music Video Asheville Awards.
+The video for “Dancing Children,” one of the two vanguard singles from Cry About It, won top honors at the 2017 Music Video Asheville Awards.

 PopMatters says that Ian is “easily one the more diverse piano-centered rock acts of modern times,” which is perhaps what jazz legend Jimmy Cobb meant when he said of Ian, “in a couple of minutes, he’s gonna be a monster.”

 For booking, contact Ian directly through the booking tab or through his booking agent, Justin Roper at Speakeasy Artists: Justin@speakeasyartists.com.